PlaceCharity/Charity/service/waiter/README.md

 # Waiter

-Waiter is the service that manages/hosts templates, including JSON and images.
+Waiter is the main service behind the cloud functionality of Charity.
+It manages user accounts, teams, templates, template entries/artworks, serving their JSONs/images, etc...

 ## Configuration